You’ve gotta do a clean up on your social media accounts every once in awhile.

 They’re still there for myself and anyone tagged in the photos to look back on, but not for anyone else to see.

 5. Curate your privacy settings on Facebook

-Are there any other things you do or methods you use to clean up your social media?
-Let me know in the comments!
+Are there any other things you do or methods you use to clean up your social media presence?
+I’d love to know in the comments!